Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 Can we include on the same application form ESDC SDE 0093 siblings who are beneficiaries of separate individual RESPs?

-No. You cannot use 1 CESP application form for siblings who are beneficiaries of different individual RESPs.
+No. You can’t use 1 CESP application form for siblings who are beneficiaries of different individual RESPs.
 Given that each RESP is a separate contract, you must use a separate form for each contract number.

 A.3.3.2.
 Family RESPs with cousins